VHSpirate/KirbyEggCatcher/README.md

 # KirbyEggCatcher

-Replica made in Godot of challenging mini-game Egg Catcher from Kirby's Avdventure NES, all assets belong to nintendo
+Replica made in Godot of challenging mini-game Egg Catcher from Kirby's Adventure NES, all assets belong to nintendo